Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 • hearing loss.

-Prevention of the appearance of otitis media
+Prevention of otitis media

 general description

-The formation of a boil occurs when an infection enters the hair or sebaceous sacs in the ear canal.
-As the main manifestation of symptoms in this case, pain can be highlighted, concentrated within the area of the auditory canal, and this pain intensifies as a result of movements made by the lower jaw (during a conversation, chewing food, etc.).
+The formation of a boil occurs when an infection gets into the hair or sebaceous sacs in the ear canal.
+The main manifestation of symptoms in this case can be pain concentrated within the ear canal area, and this pain intensifies as a result of movements made by the lower jaw (during conversation, chewing food, etc.).

 As a rule, chewing and swallowing saliva slightly reduces these manifestations, which is explained by the short-term opening of the lumen of the auditory tube at these moments.